How it works

-With iterative creative testing, you can refine and refine your assets until they reach peak performance.
+With iterative creative testing, you can refine and refine your assets until they reach peak performance – as long as you avoid making classic creative testing mistakes.
 The process allows you to test what impact different elements of your ads, such as the call to action, tagline, font types and colours or music, have on viewers.

 By adding or taking away a single element with each test, you can see the difference it makes to your metrics – and you might be surprised at just how big of a difference small changes can make to your return on investment.